timlawrenz/t-genetics/packs/experiments/README.md

 *   `chromosome_id`: A foreign key linking the experiment to a `Chromosome`.
 This defines the genetic structure being evolved.
 *   `external_entity_id` & `external_entity_type`: A polymorphic association allowing an experiment to be linked to an external record in the system (e.g., a specific project, a user request, etc.).
 This provides context for why the experiment is being run.
-*   `status`: A string field to track the current state of the experiment (e.g., "pending", "running", "completed", "failed").
+*   `status`: A string field managed by AASM to track the current state of the experiment.
+Possible states are:
+    *   `pending`: The initial state when an experiment is created.
+    *   `running`: The experiment is actively in progress.
+    *   `completed`: The experiment has finished successfully.
+    *   `failed`: The experiment has finished due to an error or failure condition.
 *   `current_generation_id`: A foreign key linking to the most recent `Generation` produced within this experiment.
 This allows tracking the progress of the evolutionary process.
 *   `configuration`: A JSONB field to store various settings and parameters for the experiment.
 This could include:
     *   Population size